 The Safety Net Australia Project

-The Safety Net Australia project was established in 2011 by WESNET in conjunction with the US Safety Net Project run by our sister organisation, the National Network to End Domestic Violence (NNEDV).
+The WESNET Safety Net Australia project was established in 2011 to examine the intersection of technology and Violence Against Women (VAW).
+WESNET works closely with the US Safety Net Project run by the National Network to End Domestic Violence (NNEDV).

 - Work with communities and agencies to address how ongoing and emerging technology issues impact the safety, privacy and accessibility rights of victims of domestic violence, sexual violence and stalking.